 We recognize the costs of legal defense for the legal proceedings to which we are a party during the periods in which the costs are incurred.
 After considerable analysis of the facts and circumstances of each case, we determine the amount of reserves required, if any.
+We evaluate whether a loss contingency exists, and if the assessment of a contingency indicates it is probable that a material loss has been incurred and the amount of the loss can be reasonably estimated, the estimated loss would be accrued.

-At this time, we have not accrued any reserves for any legal proceedings.
+There were no loss contingency reserves for the past three fiscal years.
 Future reserves may be required if losses are deemed reasonably estimable and probable due to changes in our assumptions, the effectiveness of legal strategies, or other factors beyond our control.
 Future results of operations may be materially affected by the creation of reserves or by accruals of losses to reflect any adverse determinations in these legal proceedings.